Thirumurugan7/EthMumbai/sdk/README.md

-# OnSign SDK
+# OneSign SDK

-OnSign SDK is a comprehensive development toolkit designed to simplify and enhance the user onboarding process for decentralized applications (DApps).
-By providing a set of easy-to-use components, OnSign SDK aims to streamline the integration of sign-in and registration functionalities, making the onboarding experience seamless for developers and users alike.
+OneSign SDK is a comprehensive development toolkit designed to simplify and enhance the user onboarding process for decentralized applications (DApps).
+By providing a set of easy-to-use components, OneSign SDK aims to streamline the integration of sign-in and registration functionalities, making the onboarding experience seamless for developers and users alike.

 ## Features